 Murder & Manslaughter

-Perlmutter & McGuinness, P.C. has been successful at defending clients charged with murder and other violent crimes.
+Law Offices of Daniel A. McGuinness, PC has been successful at defending clients charged with murder and other violent crimes.
 Homicide crimes carry the heaviest penalties in both the federal and state systems.
 In federal court, murder in aid of racketeering carries a term of life without the possibility of parole.
 Conspiracy to murder as a federal crime can also carry a life sentence.

 In New York state court, the punishment for murder in the second degree is a term of twenty-five years to life.
 It is rare that someone convicted of murder in the second degree will ever be released on parole after a twenty-five year term.
 Sadly, in our visits to some of the worst prisons in New York State, inmates tell us that most expect to die in prison.
 It is because the stakes in a murder trial are so high that you must have an defense attorney willing to do everything possible for you.